br8kpoint/touch-portal-atem/README.md

 1. The original goal is to combine it with the use of OBS to create complex scene switching so that at the touch of a touch portal button, the source can be changed on the ATEM and the scene will be  switched to a specified scene in OBS

 2. When the source on the ATEM is switched.
 The scene should also be switched in OBS.
-This works by hooking into the custom plugin state ATEM_SOURCE using the "When plugin state changes" built in event (under logic)
+This works by using the event "When the ATEM source is x" under the plugin.

 ## Configuration